World Mental Health Day

 If you are aware you rely on food (and / or drink) when times are stressful, the best way to let go of the crutch is to work on the cause(s) of your stress.
 You know that food is not the solution but it's often the easiest option at the time.

-You may find if you work on your sleep hygiene and bed time routine, your sleep will improve and you will experience fewer cravings.
-You may feel less hungry all the time.
+You may find if you work on your bed time routine, your sleep will improve and you will experience fewer cravings.
+There is a definite correlation between sleep and the need for sweet things.
+You may feel less hungry all the time if you sleep better.

 If you can learn to let go of the factors worrying you that are beyond your control, you may be able to create some more head space so you can actually think about what your body needs.
 I meet so many people who have no idea what hunger feels like, or know how to stop when they've had enough.
 Chronic stress disconnects us from out body because we have learnt to tune out to what it's trying to tell us.

-If you can get yourself outside, particularly into green spaces, you may feel yourself unwinding.
+If you can get yourself outside, particularly into green spaces, and most importantly breathe, you may feel yourself unwinding.
 You may learn how to sit with your thoughts rather than fight them and distract yourself with food.